Archit-Jain-Github/findr/README.md

 🔐 API Safety Notice

-This app uses the openai SDK on the frontend.
-Although GitHub tokens are required, exposing secrets in the browser is not safe for production.
+This app uses the OpenAI SDK on the frontend.
+Although GitHub tokens are required, exposing secrets in the browser is not a safe practice for production environments.
-For production use, consider implementing a backend proxy to handle API requests securely.
+For production use, consider implementing a backend proxy to securely handle API requests.

 ⸻